chaimleib/vim-renpy/README.md

 endif
 ```

-If you haven't so already, add
+If you haven't done so already, add

 ```
 syntax on